multimediaeval/multimediaeval.github.io/_editions/2020/tasks/noaudio-speech.md

 The data consists of 70 people who attended one of three separate mingle events (cocktail parties).
 Overhead camera data as well as wearable tri-axial accelerometer data for an interval of 30 minutes is available for this task.
 Each person used a wearable device (to record the acceleration acceleration) hung around the neck as a conference badge.
 A subset of this data will be kept as a test set.
 All the samples of this test set will be for subjects who are not in the training set.

 All the data is synchronized.
-The video data is mostly complete, with some segments missing as the participants can leave the recording area at any time (eg. go to the bathroom).
+The video data is mostly complete, with some segments missing as the participants can leave the recording area at any time (e.g. to go to the bathroom).
 The frame rate of the video and sample rate of the accelerometer data are captured at 20Hz.
-Note that due to the crowded nature of the events, there can be strong occlusions between participants in the video which we hope to evaluate in one of our sub-tasks.
+Note that due to the crowded nature of the events, there can be strong occlusions between participants in the video, which we hope to evaluate in one of our sub-tasks.

 #### Evaluation Methodology